The Leopard (1963 film)

-Burt Lancaster stars as Don Fabrizio Corbera, an aging Sicilian nobleman caught up in the sociopolitical turmoil of the Risorgimento (Italian unification) during the mid-19th century, with Alain Delon as his opportunistic nephew Tancredi, and Claudia Cardinale as his goddaughter.
-Paolo Stoppa, Rina Morelli, Romolo Valli, Terence Hill and Serge Reggiani play supporting roles.
+Burt Lancaster stars as Don Fabrizio Corbera, an aging Sicilian prince caught up in the sociopolitical turmoil of the Risorgimento (Italian unification) during the mid-19th century, with Alain Delon as his opportunistic nephew Tancredi, and Claudia Cardinale as his goddaughter.
+Paolo Stoppa, Rina Morelli, Romolo Valli, Serge Reggiani, and Terence Hill play supporting roles.
 The film was an international co-production between Italian studio Titanus and French studio Pathé.

-The Leopard won the Palme d’Or at the 1963 Cannes Film Festival, and was released theatrically in Italy on March 28, 1963, and in France on June 14.
+The film won the Palme d'Or at the 1963 Cannes Film Festival, and was released theatrically in Italy on March 28, 1963, and in France on June 14.
 It was a critical and commercial success in Europe, but reception was more lukewarm in the United States, where a truncated, English-dubbed cut was released.
-Retrospective reviews, drawn from the film's longer original cut, have been more positive, and the film is now widely regarded as a classic and one of the greatest movies ever made.
+Retrospective reviews—of the film's longer original cut—have been more positive, and the film is now widely regarded as a classic and one of the greatest movies ever made.

+In 2008, the film was included on the Italian Ministry of Cultural Heritage's 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978."

 Plot

 In Sicily in the year 1860, Don Fabrizio Corbera, Prince of Salina, enjoys the customary comforts and privileges of his ancestry.
 War has broken out between the armies of Francis II of the Two Sicilies and the insurgent volunteer redshirts of Giuseppe Garibaldi.
 Among the rebels is the Prince's nephew, Tancredi, whose romantic politics the Prince hesitantly accepts with some whimsical sympathy.
 Upset by the uprising, the Prince departs to Palermo.
-Garibaldi's army subjugate the city and expropriate Sicily from the Bourbons.
+Garibaldi's army subjugates the city and expropriates Sicily from the Bourbons.
 The Prince muses upon the inevitability of change, with the middle class displacing the ruling class while on the surface everything remains the same.
 Refusing to bend to the tide of changes, the Prince departs to his summer palace at Donnafugata.

 A new national assembly calls a plebiscite and the nationalists win 512–0, thanks to the corruption and support of the town's leading citizen, Don Calogero Sedara.
-Don Calogero is invited to the villa of the Salinas, and he brings his daughter Angelica with him.
+Don Calogero is invited to the villa of the Corberas, and he brings his daughter Angelica with him.
 Both the Prince and Tancredi are taken by Angelica's beauty.
 Soon thereafter, Tancredi makes plans to ask for her hand in marriage.
 The Prince sees the wisdom of the match because he knows that, due to his nephew's vaulting ambition, Tancredi will be in need of ready cash, which Angelica's father will happily provide.
-With the blessing of both the Prince of Salina and Don Calogero, Tancredi and Angelica get engaged.
+With the blessing of both the Prince and Don Calogero, Tancredi and Angelica get engaged.
+Noticing Tancredi shift his allegiance from Garibaldi to King Victor Emmanuel's newly-formed army, the Prince wistfully judges that his nephew is the kind of opportunist who will flourish in the new Italy.